KCL-BMEIS/OOP/week1.md

 --

-By default, the shell identifies the command to run by looking through a predefined set of folders, as listed in the system `PATH`.
+By default, the shell looks for the command to execute by searching through a predefined set of folders, as listed in the system `PATH`.
 - simply typing `a.exe` will not (normally) work &ndash; *unless* `a.exe` is in one of these folders.